scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 works within this framework, we explore some artificial data in Figure :ref:`spaces`.
-Here we vary the frequency and amplitude of sine and cosine waves, demonstrating how we can quickly embed this data into a high-dimensional space.
+Here we vary the frequency and amplitude of sine and cosine waves, demonstrating how we can quickly embed this data into a multi-dimensional space.
 First, we declare the dimensions of the space we want to explore as the key dimensions (``kdims``) of the HoloMap.
 Next, we populate the space iterating over the frequencies, amplitudes, and the two trigonometric functions, generating each